ibm-cloud-architecture/refarch-eda/docs/kafka/consumers.md

 * prepare the properties
 * create an instance of KafkaConsumer to connect to a topic and a partition
 * loop on polling events
-  * process the ConsumerRecords and commit the offset by code or use the autocommit attibute of the consumer,
+  * process the ConsumerRecords and commit the offset by code or use the autocommit attibute of the consumer

-Examples of Java consumers can be found in [this project](https://github.com/ibm-cloud-architecture/refarch-kc-ms).
+Examples of Java consumers can be found in [this project](https://github.com/ibm-cloud-architecture/refarch-kc-order-ms) under the order-command-ms folder.
-Example of Javascript implementation is in [this repository](https://github.com/jbcodeforce/nodejs-kafka)
+Example of Javascript implementation is in [this repository/folder](https://github.com/ibm-cloud-architecture/refarch-kc-ms/blob/master/voyages-ms/server/utils/kafka.js)

 But the complexity comes from the offset management and multithreading needs.
 So the following important considerations need to be addressed while implementing a consumer: